jfelten/My_bare_metal_k8s/kubernetes.md

 Now that the physical hardware, storage, and VM nodes are set up it is time install kubernetes.
 For this, I have created ansible scripts to manage the life cycle of the kubernetes clusters.

-All my clusters are simple 1 master/etcd non high avialbabiltiy (HA) clsuters created via kubeadm.
+All my clusters are simple 1 master/etcd that are not high availability (HA) clusters created via kubeadm.
 Once running they work great for lab purposes.
-They could be adapted for productions use by using multiple clsuters through a load blancer, but I have had no reason to do that yet.
+They could be adapted for productions use by using multiple clusters through a load balancer, but I have had no reason to do that yet.

 | Script              | Purpose                                             |
 |---------------------|:---------------------------------------------------:|